getstoix/template-dataflow-python/README.md

 ## Run Dataflow on STOIX

-Now we can run the Dataflow Flex Template job using [Dataflow runner](https://hub.docker.com/r/stoix/dataflow-runner/).
-Add a new job with the image `stoix/dataflow-runner` and following environment variables:
+Now the Dataflow Flex Template job can be ran using [Dataflow runner](https://hub.docker.com/r/stoix/dataflow-runner/).
+Add a new job with the image `stoix/dataflow-runner` and the following environment variables:

 * GCP_PROJECT_ID: `<PROJECT ID>`
 * GCP_REGION: europe-north1